Mondher Zenaidi: Education

-Mondher Zenaidi was born on October 24, 1950 in Tunis.
+Zenaidi was born on October 24, 1950, in Tunis.
 He graduated from the École centrale Paris in 1973 and the École nationale d'administration in 1976.

 Political career

-He served as Chief of Cabinet of the Ministry of Health, General Director of the Tunisian National Office for Tourism, and General Director of the Tunisian Office of Commerce.
-In 1991, he was elected Vice-President of the Tunisian Parliament.
+He served as chief of cabinet of the Ministry of Health, general director of the Tunisian National Office for Tourism, and general director of the Tunisian Office of Commerce.
+In 1991, he was elected vice-president of the Tunisian Parliament.
 He was appointed as Secretary of State for Trade and Industry, then as Minister of Transport in 1994, Minister of Commerce in 1996, Minister of Commerce and Tourism in 2002, Minister of Commerce and Handicraft.
 In 2007, he was appointed as Minister of Public Health.

 He was a board member of the Constitutional Democratic Rally.
-He was elected as sixty-third President of the World Health Assembly.
+He was elected as sixty-third president of the World Health Assembly.
 He has been involved with the World Trade Organization and the Organisation of the Islamic Conference.

+Zenaidi applied to run in the 2024 Tunisian presidential election but was disqualified by the High Independent Authority for Elections despite winning an appeal in the Administrative Court.